paradime-io/social-media-data-modeling-challenge/README.md

 **Deadline: September 2nd, 2024**

 ### Step 1: Master the Required Platforms

+To excel in this challenge, you'll need to become proficient with the following platforms:

 #### Paradime
 Utilize [Paradime](https://www.paradime.io/) for SQL and dbt™ development: